Jane Pauley: The Jane Pauley Show

 Pauley's decision to leave Dateline resulted in the offer of a daytime talk show.
 In 2004, she returned to television as host of The Jane Pauley Show, a syndicated daytime talk show distributed by NBC Universal.
 Although The Jane Pauley Show never gained traction in the ratings and was canceled after one season, Pauley called it the hardest – and proudest – year of her professional life.
 "To try something that you've failed at is, in my experience, proving that you had the guts to try."

 The same year Pauley launched her talk show, she published her bestselling memoir, Skywriting: A Life Out of the Blue, in which she made public her diagnosis of bipolar disorder.
 She said her choice to talk openly about the disorder is "the easiest decision I ever made."
-In the edition of January 20, 2014, of Time magazine she said "Part of my advocacy is not talking about the stigma.
+In the January 20, 2014, edition of Time magazine, she said, "Part of my advocacy is not talking about the stigma.
 It's real, but it doesn't help move us forward.
 My other message is, I take my meds every day.
 No holidays.
 I've not had a recurrence."

 Following the show's cancellation, Pauley's appearances on television included leading a half-hour discussion on PBS's Depression: Out of the Shadows, which aired in May 2008.
 She also campaigned publicly for President Obama in her home state of Indiana in 2008, a year when she was not affiliated with any network news organization.